aseldawy/CS167/Labs/Lab9/CS167_Lab9.md

 Array("bedrooms", "bathrooms", "condition", "waterfront", "view", "sqft_living", "sqft_lot", "sqft_above", "sqft_basement", "sqft_living15", "sqft_lot15"),
 ```
 ### IV.
 Logistic model on sentimate data (60 minutes)
 In this second task, we will build a model that estimates the sentiment (positive/negative) of textual data based on labeled data.
-To active this part of the code, set the command line arguments to: `sentiment.csv` `classification`
+To activate this part of the code, set the command line arguments to: `sentiment.csv` `classification`
 1. Open the file `sentiment.csv` in a text editor and go through it to see some examples of the data.
 For your reference, the first few lines are included below.

 |                text|sentiment|